reza-gholizade/terraform/README.md

 # Iinfrastructure as a Code

-Create virtual machine from a template with vsphere provider
+Create virtual machine from a template with vsphere provider in terraform

 import your variables in terraform.tfvars file